rapidfort/k8s-scanner/README.md

 ## Cluster Role

-k8s-scanner needs to enumerate list of all pods running in kubernetes cluster and hence need "list" permission on "pods" resource for entire cluster.
+k8s-scanner enumerates a list of all pods running in your Kubernetes cluster, so it requires "list" permission on the "pods" resource for the entire cluster.

 ```
 - apiGroups: [""]